navikt/formio-enterprise-deployment/README.md

 Common [NAIS](https://doc.nais.io/) configuration for our [Formio](https://www.form.io/) api servers running in gcp.

 ### prod.yaml
 This is the configuration for our _production_ deployment.

-It is currently running in `dev-gcp`, but we aspire to move this server to `prod-gcp`.
+The Formio portal will not be enabled.

+### authoring.yaml
+Contains configuration for the api server connected to the production database, but running in `dev-gcp`.
+The Formio portal will be enabled.

 ### dev.yaml
 Contains configuration for the api server which is intended for development purposes.